Last updated 3 June 2020

 EOTC: Downloadable guidance from EONZ detailing EOTC and OE at Alert Level 2 (updated 3 June 2020).

 Find advice including:

-Here is a recording of a presentation is made by Fiona McDonald who leads EOTC Support for the National EOTC Coordinator Database.
-Fiona unwraps the above guidance with a short slide show followed by question time.
+Here is a recording of a Zoom presentation that unpacks the guidelines for Alert L2.
+Fiona McDonald, EOTC Support lead for the National EOTC Coordinator Database, unwraps the above guidance with a short slide show followed by question time.